How to tow a caravan

 Exploring with a caravan offers you the freedom to travel anywhere, at any time, and you can even take your home comforts right along with you.

 However, as seasoned caravaners will know, there’s a lot more to towing a caravan than you may think.
-If you’re considering investing in a caravan to enjoy some more time on the open road or want to pick up a few pointers for your next trip away, our guide on how to tow a caravan has everything you need to know about packing, preparing and towing a caravan or trailer safely and legally.
+If you’re considering investing in a caravan to enjoy some more time on the open road or want to pick up a few pointers for your next trip away, our guide on how to tow a caravan has everything you need to know - from packing and preparing to towing a caravan or trailer safely and legally.

 Depending on when you passed your driving test and the size of your caravan or trailer, you may already have the correct licence: